-Bridgegate crimes get New Jersey official 2 years in prison
+Ex-Christie allies sentenced to prison for Bridgegate scandal

 Baroni and Kelly's actions cost the Port Authority $14,314.04, according to court documents, including the cost of hours misspent by Port Authority personnel and the expense of a traffic study that was ruined by the closure.

-Baroni testified that he believed the closures were a part of a legitimate traffic study, an explanation that had been relayed to him by Wildstein, the accused mastermind of the incident.
+Baroni testified he believed the closures were part of a legitimate traffic study, an explanation that had been relayed to him by Wildstein, the accused mastermind of the incident.
 Wildstein, Christie's high school classmate and longtime ally, pleaded guilty to one charge of conspiracy to commit fraud on federally funded property and one civil rights violation.

-The prosecution recommended the court sentence Baroni and Kelly to serve time in prison, not only because they were found guilty but also because prosecutors believe a prison sentence will send "a clear and unmistakable message."
+The prosecution recommended the court sentence Baroni and Kelly to serve time in prison, not only because they were found guilty but also because prosecutors believe a prison sentence would send "a clear and unmistakable message."

 The court documents state, "When dealing with public corruption, only imprisonment can effectively promote general deterrence."